-This is a theoretical video visualizing global disparities as if the world were only composed of 100 people.
-The accuracy of the data and statistics portrayed in the video have been questioned but the overall visual displays and take-home messages are reasonably consistent with global data on average.
-Nonetheless, this video is intended for entertainment purposes only as a thought provoking conclusion to this module.
+Note: Using data from a wide variety of sources (including the CIA, UNESCO, among others), GOOD Magazine assembled a theoretical video visualizing global disparities as if the world were only composed of 100 people.
+The accuracy of the data and statistics portrayed in the video have been questioned but the overall pictorial displays and take-home messages are reasonably consistent with global data on average.
+Nonetheless, this video is intended for entertainment purposes only as a conclusion to this module.